una-auxme/paf/doc/03_research/03_planning/00_paf23/Testing_frenet_trajectory_planner.md

 ## Decision

-We decided not to use the FOT-Planner, as we got to many instable results and decided to implement a simpler version.
+We decided not to use the FOT-Planner, as we got too many instable results and decided to implement a simpler version.